-Methylene blue active substances (MBAS) indicate the presence of detergents (anionic surfactants).
+Methylene blue active substances (MBAS) are apparent detergents.
 The determination depends on the formation of a blue color when methylene blue dye reacts with synthetic anionic detergent compounds.

-Micrograms per gram (UG/G, $\mu$ g/g) is a unit expressing the concentration of a chemical constituent as the mass (micrograms) of the element per unit mass (gram) of material analyzed.
+Micrograms per gram (UG/G, μ g/g) is a unit expressing the concentration of a chemical constituent as the mass (micrograms) of the element per unit mass (gram) of material analyzed.

-Micrograms per kilogram (UG/KG, $\mu$ g/kg) is a unit expressing the concentration of a chemical constituent as the mass (micrograms) of the constituent per unit mass (kilogram) of the material analyzed.
+Micrograms per kilogram (UG/KG, μg/kg) is a unit expressing the concentration of a chemical constituent as the mass (micrograms) of the constituent per unit mass (kilogram) of the material analyzed.
 One microgram per kilogram is equivalent to 1 part per billion.

-Micrograms per liter (UG/L, $\mu$ g/L) is a unit expressing the concentration of chemical constituents in water as mass (micrograms) of constituent per unit volume (liter) of water.
+Micrograms per liter (UG/L, μ g/L) is a unit expressing the concentration of chemical constituents in water as mass (micrograms) of constituent per unit volume (liter) of water.
 One thousand micrograms per liter is equivalent to 1 milligram per liter.
 One microgram per liter is equivalent to 1 part per billion.

-Microsiemens per centimeter (US/CM, μS/cm) is a unit expressing the amount of electrical conductivity of a solution as measured between opposite faces of a centimeter cube of solution at a specified temperature.
+Microsiemens per centimeter (US/CM, μ S/cm) is a unit expressing the amount of electrical conductivity of a solution as measured between opposite faces of a centimeter cube of solution at a specified temperature.
 Siemens is the International System of Units nomenclature.
 It is synonymous with mhos and is the reciprocal of resistance in ohms.